captn3m0/captn3m0.github.com/_posts/2017-09-17-home-server-build.md

 3. Seagate Expansion 3TB (external, shelled)
 4. Samsung EVO 128GB SSD

 The 2x3TB disks are setup with RAID1 over `btrsfs`.
 Important data is snapshotted to the other 1TB disk using btrfs snapshots and subvolumes.
-In total giving me \~4TB of storage
+In total giving me \~4TB of storage.

-## Hardware Updates

-### Mar 2018

--   Switched from the 1TB Expansion to a 3TB Seagate Expansion that I got cheap on Amazon.
-The disk setup is now btrfs RAID1 over 3x3TB disks.
--   I added a UPS.
-[Twitter Thread](https://twitter.com/captn3m0/status/973264624752603136) with some details.

-### Sep 2018

-I added a new 8GB RAM (Kingston HyperX Fury DDR4), and a NVidia Graphics Card (1050 Ti 4GB OC)

-### Jan 2019

-A friend was leaving Bangalore and offered me her UPS, so now I have a 2xUPS(600VA) setup now.

-### Feb 2019

-The WD 3TB MyBook HDD was dying, so I replaced it with a 3TB Seagate Barracuda Internal HDD.

-The current version of the build is at https://in.pcpartpicker.com/list/fZfp6s

-## Mar 2020

-Added a 8TBx2 RAID setup.
-The disks are identical [8TB Amazon SE Seagate Expansions](https://www.amazon.co.uk/d/B07DQBFQ2D/), which I got for cheap, and the RAID enclosure is a pre-used ORICO.
-First time I'm running a hardware RAID setup, lets see how it goes.

-## Apr 2020

-One of the RAM sticks died, so I'm down to 8GB again.

 ## Software